nancy-binani/chess_automation/README.md

 # chess_automation

-Using puppeteer,an automated project is made which solves first few extreme begineer challenges on chess.com
+Using puppeteer,an automated project is made which solves begineer challenges on chess.com